The burning question on everyone's minds is this: "do chickens pee?"

 You may have been expecting it to be sodden with liquid, especially if you have a lot of chickens.

-This may well be one of the reasons that you have come to this article because it has posed the question of whether chickens pee.
+This may well be one of the reasons that you have come to this article because it has posed the question do chickens pee?.

 The answer to this seemingly simple question actually requires a little thought.